jgranick/md-haxebinding/README.md

 # Supported Features

-* NME project generation
+* Project creation for C++, Flash, JS, Neko, PHP and NME
-* Haxe syntax highlighting
+* Haxe language highlighting
 * Code completion
-* Build and run NME projects
+* Build and run support for most projects

-# Roadmap
+# Feedback

-The first priority is to continue to support and improve NME projects.
-However, the natural step (moving forward) is to extend the add-in to include generic haxe project support.

-Since FlashDevelop and MonoDevelop are written in C#, there is a path to migrate code from FlashDevelop into this add-in or more new add-ins to extend MonoDevelop using FlashDevelop's functionality.
-This may lead to improve the behavior or quality of the current features, or to expand the feature-set.
+Please feel free to contact me on Twitter (@singmajesty) with any feedback.